Writing (WRTG)

 An introduction to writing strategies and processes for reading and responding to rhetorical situations across a variety of public and academic contexts.

-Prerequisites: Placement into WRTG F111X.
+Prerequisites: WRTG F110 or placement into WRTG F111X.

 Lecture + Lab + Other: 3 + 0 + 0